secdoc/AI-Agent-Skills/README.md

 **Framework claims carry identifiers.** A control ID, a technique ID, a requirement number, a vector string.
 A claim that can't be pinned to an identifier gets verified or gets flagged — it doesn't get asserted.

-**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, language LTS lines, model names and benchmarks, vendor market positions — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.
+**Version-sensitive facts get verified at use time.** ATT&CK releases, CVSS versions, PCI DSS revisions, CMMC program status, language LTS lines, model names and benchmarks, vendor market positions — anything that moves is checked against the canonical source when cited, not baked into the skill to go stale.

 **Vendor-neutral throughout.** Categories, representative players, and selection criteria — never a single vendor as the answer.

 **Sibling skills partition, they don't overlap.** Related skills draw their trigger boundary explicitly — `network-engineering` owns protocol mechanics, `networking-architecture` owns strategy and market; `ai-ml-engineering` owns ML attack mechanics, `cybersecurity-architecture` owns the ATLAS mapping and review method — and a question spanning boundaries composes the skills rather than getting a half-answer from either.
+The cybersecurity-architecture domain files carry these boundary sentences internally too: its network-perimeter file owns security policy and zone architecture while device engineering stays with `network-engineering` and SASE strategy with `networking-architecture`, and its appsec file owns gate placement while coding practice stays with `application-architecture`.

 **Reference files load on demand.** The core `SKILL.md` stays lean; deep material sits in `references/` and loads only when the task calls for it.
 That's what the format is for.